 We ask that the original proposal of two entrances, Fairway Lane and Hunters Run, be honored in the decision you make.

 Thank you for your consideration in this matter.
-Dave Witonsky

-Diane Witonsky

-6 Riviera Court
+Dave Witonsky Diane Witonsky 6 Riviera Court cc: JD McCrumb, Town Administrator, Town of Columbine Valley

-303-618-9338

 To: Phil Sieber, Town Planner, Town of Columbine Valley